-Since our doors first opened in 1908, William Smith College has been a community of women pioneers.
-From trailblazers like Dr. Elizabeth Blackwell
+ince our doors opened in 1908,

+William Smith College has

+been a community of pioneers.

+From trailblazers like Dr.

+Elizabeth Blackwell to our own

+Rhodes Scholar, Julia James Zuze '04,

+William Smith students and

-1849 to our own Rhodes Scholar, Julia James Zuze '04, William Smith women have been forging their own paths for more than a century.
-Each woman has a unique journey that continues to inspire future generations.
-Just like their counterparts in the early 1900s, William Smith students in the 21st century join together with determination and persistence, working and living together with respect for each other as individuals and as a community of women opening doors for other women.
+graduates have been forging their own

+paths for more than a century.
+Each

+one has a unique journey that

+continues to inspire future generations.
+Just like their counterparts in the early 1900s, William Smith students continue to join together with determination and persistence, working and living together with respect for each other as individuals and as a community of curious learners, achievers and leaders.

-The world and William Smith College have changed since 1908.
-However, the experience of today's phenomenal William Smith women remains very similar to the founding women in the earliest classes of the College.
+The world and William Smith College have changed in many important ways since 1908.
+However, the experience of today's phenomenal William Smith students remains very similar to our founding pioneers who arrived with the earliest classes of the College.
 Discovering new paths for academic interests, developing a sense of their place in the world and growing in self-confidence remains the same for today's William Smith students.
-The individual trajectory is different for each woman while the collective identity continues to provide a supportive structure for growth at a very important time of development in a woman's life.
+The individual trajectory is different for each person while the collective identity continues to provide a supportive structure for growth at a very important time of development in life.

-The William Smith Dean's Office in Smith Hall has worked for more than a century to help generations of William Smith students make important connections that guide each student forward in her own journey here at the College and in her life as an alumna.
-All William Smith women work together to make our campus a very special place for students to experience Geneva, the world and to chart their own paths to lives of consequence.
-With each next step on their path, William Smith women continue to open doors for each other and for the women who will come behind them for generations to come.
+The William Smith Dean's Office in Smith Hall has worked for more than a century to help generations of William Smith students make important connections that guide each student forward in their own journey here at the College and in life as an alum.
+All William Smith students work together to make our campus a very special place to experience Geneva and our world while charting their own paths to lives of consequence.
+With each next step on their path, William Smith students and graduates continue to open doors for each other and for those who will come behind them for generations to come.